Docs Menu

 mongosync uses a standard MongoDB connection string to connect to the source and destination clusters.

-There is no automatic failover built into mongosync.
-However you can write a script or use your operating system's process managers, systemd for example, to restart the mongosync process.
+mongosync does not automatically restart on error.
+However, you can write a script or use your operating system's process managers, systemd for example, to restart the mongosync process.

 The mongosync binary is stateless.
 The metadata for restarting is stored on the destination cluster.